alexmilowski/pygobo/README.md

 The `--scope` option will limit the loading to a specific aspect of the ontology but the order is presumed to be: ontology, term, xref, typedef.
 If you violate this ordering, the cypher statements may fail.

+## Formats Supported

+The library only currently supprts the OBO formatted ontologies.
+That is, it can't currently load the OWL/XML format.

 ## API